 Japanese variations

-Japanese beer Asahi
+Japanese beer: Asahi

 One of the most famous Japanese beers, inside and outside of Japan, is Asahi Dry.
 Asahi is a very well-studied beer, produced as a result of consumer market research highlighting the demand for a highly drinkable, low malt beer.
 This was the birth of Asahi Dry.
-It matches Japanese food to perfection, it’s quite dry (no surprises there), has a clear finish and offers a crispy after taste.
-The signature “Karakuchi” dry taste is created by the use of rice, a special yeast and premium hops.
-It is also a pale lager-style beer with 5% ABV.
-The colour is golden and it is highly carbonated.
-Drink with wasabi peas or spicy rice crackers.
+It matches Japanese food to perfection, being dry (no surprises there) with a clear finish and crispy after taste.

-Sapporo
+Japanese beer: Sapporo

 Japanese craft beer